deutsche Sprache

 click to the photographs of the restoration

 One topic you will read quite a lot about on these pages is fishing and the men, who were in that trade for a living.
 Of their boats, the sails and nets, their methods of fishing and the fruits of their labour.
-Also an important role fishermen played over more than two centuries, was as mediators across borders, cultures and languages for developments in boat building and yacht construction.
-This function of nation binding seafaring is one historically interesting example for transfer of technology between distant coasts - of which the Essex oyster smack BETTY CK145 is a very good representation.
+Also an important role fishermen played for more than two centuries, was as mediators across borders, cultures and languages for developments in boat building and yacht construction.
+This function of nation binding seafaring is one historically interesting example of the transfer of technology between distant coasts - of which the Essex oyster smack Betty CK145 is a very good representation.

 Overfishing and water pollution resulting from the growing industrialization lead to a drastic reduction of the local oyster population.
 Today the 40 or so remaining Essex smacks are solely sailed as traditional working boats or as pleasure crafts - very popular are the numerous races during the summer months.